yene/delern/INSTALL.md

 to this account are stored in `FASTLANE_USER` and `FASTLANE_PASSWORD` environment variables.

+### Automated Fastlane Update

+This is implemented via GitHub Actions and requires an OAuth Access token with "repo" access.

 ### Deploy Website, Security Rules and Cloud Functions

 The website is hosted on Firebase, and we use `firebase` command line tool to